walterhiggins/ScriptCraft/src/docs/templates/ypgpm.md

     /js if ( self.onGround ) { echo('You are not flying!'); }

-... this time no message should appear on your screen.
+This time no message should appear on your screen.

 The `if` statement tests to see if something is `true` or `false` and if `true` then the block of code between the curly braces ( `{` and